-There are several reasons for filing Chapter 13 bankruptcy:
+Several reasons for filing Chapter 13 bankruptcy:

 - You failed the means test and do not qualify for Chapter 7.

-- You have high-interest rates on secured loans, which can be reduced to a reasonable rate in Chapter 13.
+- You have high interest rates on secured loans, which can be reduced to a reasonable rate in Chapter 13.

-- You can strip off wholly unsecured second mortgages.
+- Strip off wholly unsecured second mortgages.

 - However, you cannot rewrite the terms of your home mortgage or other long-term secured debts.

 We provide a free initial consultation to every client.
 To schedule an appointment with an experienced Maine bankruptcy attorney, contact us online.
 Call our office at 207-942-4697 or toll-free at 877-900-9857.
 Installment payment plans arranged, if necessary.